ITfoxtec/FoxIDs/docs/howto-saml-2.0-context-handler.md

 20. Add an administrative contact person
 20. Click Update
 21. Go to the top of the SAML 2.0 down-party
-22. Find the SAML 2.0 down-party IdP-metadata, in this case `https://localhost:44330/testcorp/test-contexthandler-idp/ch-idp(*)/saml/idpmetadata`.
+22. Find the SAML 2.0 application registration IdP-metadata, in this case `https://localhost:44330/testcorp/test-contexthandler-idp/ch-idp(*)/saml/idpmetadata`.
 23. The IdP-metadata is used to configure the Context Handler identity provider.

 **2 - Then go to the [Context Handler administration portal](https://serviceplatformen.dk/administration/)**